Test Vehicle’s MSRP: $102,600 (Base Pure Trim MSRP): $71,000

 But:

-The setup, layout and location of many of the features to operate the vehicle is different from most (eg. Windshield wipers, radar activated cruise control, hazard light and the like)
+The setup, layout and location of many of the features to operate the vehicle is different from most (eg. windshield wipers, radar activated cruise control, hazard light and the like)

 No brake hold feature